vert-x/vert-x.github.io/docs_md/maven_dev.md

 * The Vert.x module zip file.
 * A jar that corresponds to the module.
 This is useful when you have another project which depends on the classes from your module, as it allows you to add it as a dependency to your other project.

-The outputs are created in the `target` directory as normal.
+The outputs are created in the `target` directory as per normal.

 # Configuring the project